Best UserVoice Alternatives in 2024

 UserVoice is a software that allows you to collect and manage customer feedback in order to improve your product, generally a SaaS product.
 It was one of the first products of this type, launched in 2008.
-Today, in 2021, there’s no lack of alternatives to UserVoice.
+Today there's no lack of alternatives to UserVoice.

 Over the years, UserVoice has gotten bloated with maybe too many features, the design has gotten outdated, the price tag has risen dramatically.
 It's now difficult to test it without getting on a demo with a sales representative.
 It's clear that they're aiming at higher-end corporate clients.

 The price for UserVoice is not even listed on their website, but with some research you'll find a basic UserVoice subscription will cost you at least $499 per month.